Choosing a Georgetown Criminal Defense Lawyer

 The truth is that many lawyers are unwilling or unable to take a case to trial.
 Do you really want a lawyer who either cannot or will not use this most powerful tool in the lawyer's toolbox?
 Don't you think that the prosecutors know which of their opponents won't stand up to them in court?
 Don't you think that might have an effect on negotiated settlement offers?

 Every lawyer will tell you that they will work hard for you and work out the best deal they can.
-How do you know whether they are telling you the truth, and not just trying to get your hard-earned money?
-Start by asking basic questions to ensure that the lawyer you are interviewing really has your interests and not just their business interests at heart. :
+How do you know whether they are telling you the truth, and not just telling you what you want to hear to get your hard-earned money?
+Start by asking basic questions to ensure that the lawyer you are interviewing really has your interests and not just their business interests at heart:

 - How do you approach your cases?